“Regarde cette vidéo!” (Watch this video!) a friend from Quebec told me, holding up her phone. “Tu vas rire!” (You’re going to laugh!)

-How many countries speak French?
+How many French-speaking countries are there?

 Often, we’re so busy learning a language that we don’t really pay attention to who’s speaking it.
 Although most of us learn standard French and tend to focus our cultural studies, reading, etc., on French-based media, French is the fourth-most spoken language in the world.
 There are French-speakers on every continent.

 With most of us being focused on France, what might be the most surprising thing you learn about French is that there are more French-speakers in Africa than in Europe (France included).
 If you look at individual countries, Democratic Republic of the Congo has a larger Francophone population than France itself.

 Of course, as this fascinating source point outs, in many places where French is spoken, it may be a second language or lingua franca.

 Still, these forms of French are part of everyday life for millions of people.

 29 countries consider French an official language and can therefore be considered French-speaking countries.